entr0-pi/pki-certificates/docs/SECURITY.md

 - Leeway: 30 seconds for clock skew
 - Signature verification required for all requests
 - Expired tokens redirect to login
+- The current code requires `PKI_JWT_SECRET` to be present, but does not enforce a minimum length; operators should supply a strong 32+ character random secret

 ---